GSP

 The pages can be executed.

-In addition to these protection flags, FreeBSD provides the ability to set the maximum protection of a region (which prevents mprotect from upgrading the permissions).
-This is accomplished by or'ing one or more PROT_ values wrapped in the PROT_MAX() macro into the prot argument.
+In addition to these standard protection flags, the FreeBSD implementation of () provides the ability to set the maximum protection of a region (which prevents mprotect from adding to the permissions later).
+This is accomplished by bitwise or'ing one or more PROT_ values wrapped in the PROT_MAX() macro into the prot argument.

 The mprotect() function returns the value 0 if successful; otherwise the value -1 is returned and the global variable errno is set to indicate the error.